CybotAS/CookiebotWP/readme.txt

 ### 4.2.12 ###
 Release date: July 4th 2023

-Cookiebot CMP version 4.2.12 is out!
+Cookiebot by Usercentrics version 4.2.12 is out!
 This release updates Google Tag Manager and Google Consent Mode script implementation.
 Here is the complete list of this update:

 ####What's new####
 * Allow select cookie categories for Google Tag Manager and Google Consent Mode on manual blocking mode